Top 10 Cons & Disadvantages of Windows 11

 The transition to Windows 11 carries a financial burden that can be particularly challenging for certain user groups.
 This financial impact manifests in two primary ways:

 Real-Life Example: A community college with a limited IT budget finds itself in a bind with the release of Windows 11.
-Their computer lab, comprising 30 PCs, is equipped with hardware that just falls short of the new OS’s requirements.
-The college faces the daunting task of either upgrading all these machines, a move that would strain their budget, or foregoing the benefits and security enhancements of the new system.
+Their computer lab, comprising 30 PCs, has hardware that falls short of the new OS’s requirements.
+The college faces the daunting task of either upgrading all these machines, a move that would strain their budget, or preceding the benefits and security enhancements of the new system.
 This predicament illustrates the financial challenges and tough decisions that institutions and individuals may face with the advent of Windows 11.

 7. Limited Gaming Performance